 Slow down and connect.

 I kicked off our first practice with a rousing game of tag.
-Unfortunately seeing me joke and play with the other boys was too much for my only child.
+Unfortunately, play with the other boys was too much for my only child.
 After a particularly epic melt down (his, not mine), there was a brief moment of clarity.
 In that moment I saw what was needed: connection.
-Since that day, I’ve been more aware of slowing down in order to connect – not only with my son – but to life in general.
-Each time I have, I’ve been rewarded with a peaceful, easy feeling.
+Since that day, I’ve been more aware of slowing down in order to connect – not only with my son – but to life.

 Stay present.

-I find the speed of life overwhelming and still don’t own a cell phone.
+Speaking of the speed of life, I often find it overwhelming and still don’t own a cell phone.
 I can’t imagine what it must feel like for today’s kids.
 Moments of quiet seem few and far between.
 Out on the field with nothing to distract me, I was more present to their world.
 Kids have no concept of time.
 They are all present moment.
-Being experientially reminded of that was a great gift.
+Being experientially reminded of that was a gift.

 They’re all precious moments.